agathoklisx/libved/README.md

    as well the others too, works everywhere the same, if there is a proper declared "this".

-   In the sample executable that uses the library, the "My" macro, has the same semantics, but for the others macros should be no need (though it is too early maybe even talk about an API), as they should be covered with the following ways:
+   In the sample executable that uses the library, none of those macros should be used anymore.
+All the Classes are accessed uniformily without the My or self macro with the name (first letter capitalized) of the class, like:

     Ed.[subclass or method] ([args, ...])
-      or
-   Class.method ([args, ...])

-   this code has access to the root structure, but it should use the get/set specific to types methods to access the underlying properties.
+   The underlying properties of the types are accesible through [gs]etters as none of the types exposes their data.
  */

 /* Sample Application